- [Siemens-Halske - company]

 Fig. 48: "NordMende" label

 Practically all Feld-Hell motor-generators that I have seen, have the Siemens-Halske drawing number "11 T typ 58 6" as a boss on the bottom of the aluminium die-cast base.
 Here, "T typ 58" is the Siemens-Halske designator for the Feldfernschreiber.
 The next figure shows the bottom of a Feld-Hell motor-generator that does not have that Siemens-Halske designator.
 Instead, it has a "Nüral" boss:

-Fig. 47: a "Nüral" boss on the aluminium die-cast base of a 1943 Feld-Hell motor-generator
+Fig. 49: "Nüral" boss on the aluminium die-cast base of a 1943 Feld-Hell motor-generator

 (source original unedited photo: eBay)

 Nüral is the trade name (esp. for engine pistons) of the Nürnberger Aluminiumwerke GmbH, which was founded in 1924.
 In 1962, it merged with Aluminiumwerke Göttingen GmbH, to form Alcan Aluminiumwerke GmbH.
 During the 1990s, it was absorbed into US-based Federal-Mogul.
 Ref.
 14A.

 Fig. 50: Advertising for Nüral engine pistons & blocks (1940 and 1947)